Sachan05/Notes/Non-DSA Notes/HLD Notes/4 - System Design - CAP Theorem & Master Slave.md

     In the real world, most systems work under some form of compromise between availability and consistency.
 Some well-discussed examples       include:

-        - AP Systems (Available and Partition-tolerant): Systems that guarantee availability even when network partitions occur,                      potentially sacrificing consistency.
-They often leverage eventual consistency models【4:17†source】.
+    * AP Systems (Available and Partition-tolerant): Systems that guarantee availability even when network partitions occur,                      potentially sacrificing consistency.
+They often leverage eventual consistency models
+            - Even if there is a partition in the system, the system will continue to serve the request.
+            - Eventual consistent.
+            - 99% systems are A+P (Linkedin, FB, Insta, YT, etc)

-        - CP Systems (Consistent and Partition-tolerant): Systems that maintain consistency across partitioned nodes, often at the expense            of availability
+    * CP Systems (Consistent and Partition-tolerant): Systems that maintain consistency across partitioned nodes, often at the expense            of availability
+            - In case of n/w partition, system will deny the request.
+            - 0.9% systems are C+P (financial systems, stock brokers, etc)

+    * CA systems :
+            - 0.1% systems are C+A
+            - BSE/NSE/HFTs, they use suopercomputers.

         An example given was LinkedIn or other social media platforms, where users may see different data versions temporarily until eventual consistency is achieved